a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Apple > Puzzle.
 Verify that the puzzle does not show as scrambled until the mouse button is pressed.
 Repeat and verify that the puzzle is scrambled differently each time.

+* Configure a system with a RAMCard.
+Launch DeskTop, ensure it copies itself to RAMCard.
+Ensure BASIC.SYSTEM is present on the boot volume.
+Launch DeskTop.
+Open a window.
+Apple > Run Basic Here.
+Verify that BASIC.SYSTEM starts.

 # Selector

 * Launch Selector, invoke BASIC.SYSTEM.
 Ensure /RAM exists.